 I grew up on a cattle property of 47,000 acres in Central Queensland, Australia.
 As a child I loved horses, books and the bush.
 Not a lot has changed although I have also grown to appreciate the finer things in life, especially dining out!

-My husband and I now have a cattle and grain farm close to where I grew up.
+My husband and I now have a cattle and grain farming operation close to where I grew up.
 We have two grown children.
-My daughter and her partner have recently presented us with two beautiful granddaughters.
-Our son is a qualified boilermaker but has returned to help run the farm.
+My daughter and her husband have presented us with two beautiful granddaughters.
+Our son is a qualified boilermaker but he and his wife live on our adjoining property and help run the farm.

 Many years ago I published a historical romance with a local setting.
-Having a family interrupted the flow and I didn’t seriously get back to writing until my children were older.
+Having a family interrupted the flow and I didn’t get back to writing seriously until my children were older.
 I finally sold an historical novel, The Cornstalk, and its sequel, A Hidden Legacy, to a small US publisher.
 The Cornstalk was a finalist in the Booksellers’ Best Award in 2008.
-I’ve recently edited and re-released these two books with new covers and new titles, now Colonial Daughter and Colonial Legacy.
+I edited and re-released these two books with new covers and new titles, now Colonial Daughter and Colonial Legacy.

-My rural romance, Breakaway Creek, was a finalist in the QWC/Hachette Manuscript Develoment Award and was published in May 2013 by Clan Destine Press.
+My rural romance, Breakaway Creek, was a finalist in the QWC/Hachette Manuscript Development Award and was published in May 2013 by Clan Destine Press.
 It is available in paperback and ebook.

-As well as being a member of the Romance Writers of Australia, I belong to a local writers’ group.
-We’ve published three books of short stories, Boots At The Door, A Taste Of Fear and Pot Luck: Stories of the Central Highlands.
-I’ve had several short stories and a couple of poems included in these anthologies.
+My writers’ group published three books of short stories, Boots At The Door, A Taste Of Fear and Pot Luck: Stories of the Central Highlands.
+I had several short stories and a couple of poems included in these anthologies.

 In 2008 I helped compile a book to commemorate my home town’s 125th anniversary.
 I’m also one of a group of volunteers who once a month put together a newsletter of the happenings around our town.